-Let me tell you a story about a small town quilting company that’s losing over $21,000 from Eventbrite fees, annually.
+Let me tell you a story about a small town quilting company that’s losing over $21,000 from Eventbrite fees and charges, annually.

 Starting as a Small Family Business